How to Play YouTube With Phone Locked

 Play Through Mozilla Firefox While on Android

 If you do so, you can even lock your phone and the device will continue to play the audio anyways.
 That said, you cannot control playback while your phone is locked.
 This means you have to unlock it to skip through the video, pause it, play it, or do anything else.

 Play Through Google Chrome Browser On Android

 The Google Chrome Browser on Android workaround is similar to the Mozilla Firefox one.
 Simply pull up the Chrome Browser – which should come preloaded on your Android phone – and watch the video in question.

 It will check a box, and the page will refresh into a larger, desktop-themed website.
 Do this if your video playback is still cutting out when using the Chrome Browser in mobile mode.

 However, if you have the browser in desktop mode, you won’t be able to control the playback features via the lock screen which is unfortunate.
-But, it’s better than not being able to lock your screen at all.
+But it’s better than not being able to lock your screen at all.

-Play Through Safari Browser On iOS
+Play Through the Safari Browser On iOS

-You can use the Safari web-browser to pull up the desired video and play it from there.
-If you do so, the audio content should playback via your lock screen.
+You can use the Safari web browser to pull up the desired video and play it from there.
+If you do use Safari on your iPhone or iPad to play YouTube videos, the audio content should playback even through your locked screen.